peter850421/Dandelion/README.md

 - ws_change/ : handling incoming websocket

 ##### Redis KEY Namespace
+- {ID}:ENTRANCE_URLS: Set that contains other_entrance_urls so that if the user desires to expand it when the client has started.(Should not include this entrance server's url!!)
 - {ID}:BOX_SET: Set that contains all the available box
 - {ID}:EXCHANGE:<box_id>: Hash that contains exchange messages from boxes
 - {ID}:OWN_INFO (hash)